he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/spell/Overwhelming Presence.md

 **Success** The target must pay tribute twice.
 **Failure** The target must pay tribute six times.
 **Critical Failure** As failure, and the target must spend all its actions paying tribute if possible.
 Paying tribute is a manipulate action or move action, as chosen by the creature paying tribute.
 A creature under this effect must pay tribute to you at least once on each of its turns if possible.
-While affected by this spell, a creature is [[Fascinated]] by you and can't use hostile actions against you.
+While affected by this spell, a creature is [[DATABASE/condition/Fascinated|fascinated]] by you and can't use hostile actions against you.
 The target is then temporarily immune for 1 minute.